haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 * **Step 7:** Specify the residues for the second molecule.
 For this, unfold the "Molecule 2 - parameters" if not already unfolded.

-Since we have a rather loose definition of the interface, we will input the corresponding residues in this case as passive, which means they will not be penalized if not making contacts.

 <a class="prompt prompt-info">Active residues -> 70,71,72,73,81,82,87,88,90,92,94,95,96,113,114,115</a>

 * **Step 8:** Click on the **Next** button on the bottom of the page.
 Since we have defined interface on both interaction partners, we can keep the default sampling parameters.